 WooCommerce Distance Rate Shipping allows you to set up rules and charge rates based on the distance from your shipping location to the customer’s location.

-Rules can be set up to charge shipping based on the distance and total travel time, as well as the number items in the cart, weight of the items, and the total value of the cart.
+Rules can be set up to charge shipping based on the distance and total travel time, or the number items in the cart, weight of the items, or the total value of the cart.

 Installation ↑ Back to top

 - Download the .zip file from your WooCommerce account.